Skip to content

 Under a SE-QLD floor, pick the product that lets your timber dry.
 That single rule sorts the ranking on its own.

-Stiffer white polyester underfloor batts pushed into place between joists, no fixings needed, Blacksoil
+Stiffer white polyester underfloor batts pushed firmly into place between the joists, no fixings needed — Blacksoil

 1